Birfy/RFdiffusion_ms/env/SE3Transformer/README.md

 The main differences between this implementation of SE(3)-Transformers and the official one are the following:

-- Training and inference support for multiple GPUs
 - Training and inference support for [Mixed Precision](https://arxiv.org/abs/1710.03740)
 - The [QM9 dataset from DGL](https://docs.dgl.ai/en/latest/api/python/dgl.data.html#qm9edge-dataset) is used and automatically downloaded
 - Significantly increased throughput